HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="lcp-cwv-yoy.png",
   caption="LCP mobile year-over-year.",
-  description="Bar chart showing the change in the percentage of good LCP mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=964886559&format=interactive", sheets_gid="1494726447", sql_file="core_web_vitals_yoy.sql",
+  description="Bar chart showing the change in the percentage of good LCP mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
+WordPress it's 28% in 2021 and 37% in 2022.
+For Joomla it's 42% and 55% respectively, for Drupal it's 50% and 60%, for Wix it's 33% and 43%, for Squarespace it's 30% and 40%, for 1C-Bitrix it's 45% and 50%, for TYPO3 CMS it's 69% and 79%, for Duda it's 52% and 79%, for Weebly it's 42% and 49%, and finally for Adobe Experience Manager it's 28% for 2021 and 34% for 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=964886559&format=interactive", sheets_gid="1494726447", sql_file="core_web_vitals_yoy.sql",